mhaemmerle/excel-to-json/README.md

     $ lein run -m excel-to-json.gui

-To package the gui version into a selfcontained jar:
+To package the gui version into a self-contained jar:

     $ lein uberjar excel-to-json.gui